-Some tips to reduce econological impact of your purchases.
-Your wallet and the environment wins!
+Some tips to reduce the ecological impact of your purchases.
+Your wallet and the environment will win!

-Keywords: guide, shopping, ecological, economic, econological, impact, environment, reduce waste, invoice, consumption, pollution
+Keywords: guide, purchase, ecological, economic, econological, impact, environment, reduce, waste, bill, consumption, pollution

-Do you have tips and tricks that do not appear here?
-Come and share them with us forums: sustainable consumption on our forums
+Got any tips and tricks that aren't listed here?
+Come and share them on our forums: sustainable consumption on our forums

-Most supermarkets now offer alternative solutions, and practical, the classic plastic bag.
+Most hypermarkets now offer alternative and more practical alternatives to the traditional plastic bag.

 - Avoid small packages (see unit packages) and multiple packages (some products have 3 or 4 “layers” of packaging).